Receiver Sensitivity Calculator

 • NF – Noise Figure

-• SNR – Signal-to-Noise ratio (sometimes referred to as Carrier-to-Noise Ratio)
+• SNR – Signal-to-Noise ratio (sometimes referred to as Carrier-to-Noise Ratio or CNR)

 Receiver sensitivity can also be expressed as a function of Noise Floor: